Dealing with rent arrears in private tenancies

 You should talk to a specialist adviser at Citizens Advice if you’re thinking about using third party deductions.
 It can take a long time to pay off a debt this way and your landlord might want the money sooner.

 If you’re struggling to pay bills it’s a good idea to check if you can get any benefits.
-Use our benefits checker tool to see what you can get.
+Use our benefits checker to see what you can get.

 If you’re threatened with eviction